-The definition of self-compassion is the same to that of compassion.
+The definition of self-compassion is the same as that of compassion.
 Just that we extend this love and understanding to ourselves.
 We know that sometimes we might feel inadequate or have a bad day.
 Instead of judging ourselves for being weak and criticizing our shortcomings, we care and accept ourselves for who we are.

-3 Elements of Self-Compassion
+Kristin Neff’s 3 Elements of Self-Compassion

 Dr. Kristin Neff, the author of the book, Self-Compassion: The Proven Power of Being Kind to Yourself, is the pioneer in the research of self-compassion.
 According to her, self-compassion consists of three parts:

 Self-kindness is about being gentle with oneself.
 You know that you aren’t perfect and you allow yourself to make mistakes without being angry at yourself.
 You love yourself unconditionally are less critical of yourself.